petarturukalo/rpibld/README.md

 Compile the imager with `make imager`.
 Run it with help arguments `-h` or `--help` to see how to use it to image a partition.

-TODO mention where to fin default files to make image out of. also mention default provided dtb assumes root file system is on 2nd partition in its boot args. mention which raspbian pulled them from
+TODO mention where to find default files to make image out of (TODO add image files section?). also mention default provided dtb assumes root file system is on 2nd partition in its boot args. mention which raspbian pulled them from and tested to work with

 ## Bootloader

-To let the bootloader know which partition to look for the image on, before compiling, in the `Makefile` set the `image_partition` variable to the partition number of the image partition (e.g. 2).
+To let the bootloader know which partition to look for the image on, before compiling, in the `Makefile` set the `image_partition` variable to the partition number of the image partition (e.g. 3).

 Cross compile the bootloader with `make bootloader`.
 TODO
 - minimum set of files needed on the /boot part of the SD card.
-- install by moving the bootloader to kernel7l.img on the SD card's boot partition
+- install by moving the bootloader to /boot/bootloader on the SD card's boot partition
 - explain don't need to cross compile if doing this on the rpi itself. explain which makefile variable to set to cross compile

-## error signalling?
+## Troubleshooting

-TODO explain LED and mini UART debug serial
+TODO troubleshooting bootloader: explain LED and mini UART debug serial (only transmit) TODO explain kernel troubleshooting: earlycon, kconfig debugs (retest which are actually needed), etc.

 # Resources